Digital Nomad Life in Brazil

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "I choose Jardins because it is one of the few places where you can walk to the pharmacy, supermarket ect.
 The downside is that I spend 3 yes three hours a day to and from the office (7 km each way)..
-My office is in a commercial area and living there would be depressing," said one person in Sao Paulo.
+My office is in a commercial area and living there would be depressing," remarked one member in Sao Paulo.

 What do I need to know before moving to Brazil?